-In accordance with state statute, the City was protected against unanticipated catastrophic individual or aggregate loss by stop-loss coverage carried through Texas Municipal League Intergovernmental Risk Pool ("TMLIRP"), a commercial insurer licensed or eligible to do business in Texas in accordance with the Texas Insurance Code.
+accordance with state statute, the City individual In was protected against unanticipated catastrophic loss bv or aggregate carried through Texas Municipal Intergovernmental Risk Pool ("TMLIRP"), insurer stop-loss coverage League commercial licensed or eligible to do business in Texas in accordance with the Texas Insurance Code.

-The City is exposed to various risks of loss related to torts: theft, damage to, and destruction of assets, errors and omissions, injuries to employees, and natural disasters.
-The City has general liability coverage at a cost that is considered to be economically justifiable.
-TMLIRP is a self-funded pool operating as a common risk management and insurance program.
+The City is exposed to various risks of loss related to torts: theft, damage destruction of assets to. and omissions iniuries to employees, and natural disasters.
+The City has general liability coverage at а cost that is considered economically iustifiable.
+TMLIRP self-funded operating а common risk management loog as program.

-GASB No. 10, Accounting and Financial Reporting for Risk Financing and Related Insurance Issues, requires that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred at the date of the financial statements and the amount of the loss can be reasonably estimated.
+GASB Financial Reporting for Risk Financing and Related liability No. 10, Accounting and Insurance Issues, requires that а be reported if information prior to the issuance of the financial statements indicates that it is probable that а liability incurred at the date of the financial statements and the amount of the loss can be reasonably estimated.
 There were no liabilities incurred at the end of the current fiscal period.